 Beginning the estate winery with only a 400-case production, they decided to keep a hands-on, family approach and their son, Lawrence, (Rice University ‘09) now will make decisions as the second generation.

-Frontenac Point is on the west side of Cayuga Lake, and all of the grapes used to make our wines are grown in the winery’s own 18-acre vineyard, on slopes of low elevation, protected by a microclimate influenced by Ontario and Cayuga Lakes.
-This provides a long growing season during which the finest grape varieties ripen perfectly to produce world-class wines.
+Frontenac Point Vineyard – Estate Winery is on the west side of Cayuga Lake.
+All of the grapes used to make our wines are grown in our vineyard next to the winery.
+Slopes of low elevation protected by a microclimate influenced by Ontario and Cayuga Lakes provide a long growing season during which the grapes ripen perfectly.

-The combination of estate-grown grapes, Cazenovia and Aurora silt loam soils, climate, and Frontenac Point’s winemaking techniques produces wines that are truly appellation Cayuga Lake.
+The combination of estate-grown grapes giving total control of harvest quality, the Cazenovia and Aurora silt loam soils, climate and the hands-on winemaking techniques produce wines that are truly appellation Cayuga Lake.